danielthompson/riddler/2018-06-01/README.md

 _Note that the graph shows `y = 30` for `x = 10`, which is verifiable by inspection._

-- At `x > 10`, the outlying segments actually tilt away from the center, and the length can grow without bound.
+- At `x > 10`, the outlying segments tilt away from the center, and the length of the center segment can grow without bound.

 So, there is a minimum in cost at around `x ~ 4`.
 To find that mininum, we calculate the derivative of `y`, `y'`: